Laragear/SubscriptionsDemo/README.md

 $plan = Plan::find('b6954722...');

 if (Auth::user()->cant('subscribeTo', $plan) && Auth::user()->subscription->isUnique()) {
-    return "You cannot be subscribed to any other Plan.".;
+    return 'You cannot be subscribed to any other Plan.';
 }
 ```

-Alternatively, you may want to use [groups](#plan-groups-and-levels) to make unique plans only inside given group of plans.
+Alternatively, you may want to use [groups](#plan-groups-and-levels) to make an entity only be subscribed to one plan of a Plan group.

 ### Custom plans